-- · To identify possible actions that can be taken against climate change. - Understand how to plan for action. - · Understand action does not have to be on a global scale everyone can make a difference, including students in the classroom.
+- Understand how to plan for action. - · Understand action does not have to be on a global scale everyone can make a difference, including students in the classroom.

 - · IWB or projector

 - USB Presentation

 - · 3 pieces of card, marked 'General Public', 'Big Business' and 'Government'.